-Bitcoin runs against the technology known as Blockchain.
-Not only Bitcoin, many other cryptocurrencies depends on the Blockchain technology such as the Litecoin, Ethereum, Monero, Bitcoin Cash and ZCash.
+Delays on Blockchain: Bitcoin runs against the technology known as Blockchain.
+Not only Bitcoin, but many other crypto currencies also depends on the Blockchain technology such as the Litecoin, Ethereum, Monero, Bitcoin Cash and ZCash.
 The transactions are anonymous and transparent but yet they are monitored on the public Blockchain record.
 The term transparency here refers to the ability of the users to check the latest transactions on the network.

 It is believed that without the dark web markets, the digital currencies like the Bitcoin will have no existence where it is the first of its kind chosen as the primary payment mode that is used in almost all of the dark web markets.